 The third trimester of pregnancy is a great time to learn about breast-feeding, so you can be informed and confident when the baby comes.

-- Read About It.
+- Read about it.
 Check out books and pamphlets from the clinic, hospital or library.
 The more you know, the more relaxed you’ll be in your new role as a breast-feeding mom.
-(See resources online.)

 At the Hospital